9. Write your first mutation

 The operation with the email argument

-You'll also notice that Sandbox Explorer has added a to your "Variables" section to match the login email.
+You'll also notice that Sandbox Explorer has added a variable to your "Variables" section to match the login email.

 Results of passing a null email